ehcole/genDockerImage/README.md

 GCC_VERSION: should be of the form gcc.y.z.
 Default value is "gcc-6.4.0"

-MPI_VERSION: should be of the form mpi-x.y or mvapich2-x.y.
+MPI_VERSION: should be of the form mpich-x.y or mvapich2-x.y.
 Default value is "mvapich2-2.0"

 TPL_URL: should be the url of a git repository containing TPLs to build using cmake.
 Default value is "https://github.com/CASL/vera_tpls.git"